readthedocs/readthedocs.org/docs/user/explanation/dedicated-platform.rst

 A documentation tool simply needs to be able to run on Linux inside a Docker container.
 Most documentation frameworks will do this.
 Some examples include:

-..
-TODO: expand the list and add links

 * :doc:`Sphinx <sphinx:index>`
 * `MkDocs <https://www.mkdocs.org/>`__ and `Material for MkDocs <https://squidfunk.github.io/mkdocs-material/>`__